TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 | MacOS | curl -LO https://storage.googleapis.com/kubernetes-release/release/v1.15.7/bin/darwin/amd64/kubectl |
 | Windows | curl -LO https://storage.googleapis.com/kubernetes-release/release/v1.15.7/bin/windows/amd64/kubectl.exe |

-For more details on installation and optional items, see documents of [Install and Set Up kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
+For more details on installation and options, see [Install and Set Up kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

-#### Change Roles
+#### Change Permission
-By default, downloaded files are not allowed to execute.
-The execution role must be added.
+The downloaded file does not have the execute permission by default.
+You need to add the execute permission.

 ```
 $ chmod +x kubectl
 ```

-#### Change Location or Specify Paths
+#### Change the Location or Set the Path
-Change location to the path specified for an environment variable so as to execute kubectl on any path, or add the path including kubectl to an environment variable.
+Move the file to the path set in the environment variable so that kubectl can be executed on any path, or add the path including kubectl to the environment variable.

-* Change Location to Path Specified for Environment Variable
+* Change the location to a path set in the environment variable
 ```
 $ sudo mv kubectl /usr/local/bin/
 ```

-* Add Path to Environment Variable
+* Add the path to the environment variable
 ```
 // Executed on the path including kubectl
 $ export PATH=$PATH:$(pwd)
 ```

 ### Configuration
 To access Kubernetes cluster with kubectl, cluster configuration file (kubeconfig) is required.
-On NHN Cloud web console, open **Container > Kubernetes** and select a cluster to access.
+On the NHN Cloud web console, open the **Container > NHN Kubernetes Service (NKS)** page and select a cluster to access.
 From **Basic Information**, click **Download** of **Configuration Files** to download a configuration file.
-Change the downloaded configuration file to a location of choice to serve as reference for kubectl execution.
+Move the downloaded configuration file to a location of your choice to serve it as a reference for kubectl execution.

 > [Caution]
-> A configuration file downloaded from NHN Cloud web console includes cluster information and token for authentication.
+> A configuration file downloaded from the NHN Cloud web console includes cluster information and token for authentication.
 With the file, you're authorized to access corresponding Kubernetes clusters.
 Take cautions for not losing configuration files.

 kubectl requires a cluster configuration file every time it is executed, so a cluster configuration file must be specified by using the `--kubeconfig` option.
 However, if the environment variable includes specific path for a cluster configuration file, there is no need to specify each option.